ncatlab/nlab-content/pages/10496.md

 The non-degeneraty of the ground state is related to *absence* of "[[short-range entanglement]]";
 and the existence of anyon excitations is related to the *presence* of "[[long-range entanglement]]" ([Chen, Gu & Wen 10, Sec.
 5](#ChenGuWen2010)) witnessed by a non-vanishing *[[topological entanglement entropy]]* ([Kitaev & Preskill 2006](entanglement+entropy#KitaevPreskill06), [Levin & Wen 2006](entanglement+entropy#LevinWen06)).

-Often one sees topological order being related also to (1) *strong interaction* and/or (2) *strong correlation* between the electrons in a crystal (while the classical [[electron band theory]] that gives rise to the widely-accepted [[K-theory classification of topological phases of matter]] assumes that it is sensible to *neglect* the interaction of electrons between each other and only retain their interaction to an effective Coulomb [[background field]]).
+Often one sees topological order being related also to (1) *strong interaction* and/or (2) *strong correlation* ([Wen 91 review](#Wen91Review)) between the electrons (while the classical [[electron band theory]] that gives rise to the widely-accepted [[K-theory classification of topological phases of matter]] assumes that it is sensible to *neglect* the interaction of electrons between each other and only retain their interaction to an effective Coulomb [[background field]]).
 Together With the entanglement-theoretic characterization just mentioned, the logic here seems to be the following sequence of schematic implications:

 \begin{tikzcd}[
   column sep=12pt,